Differential Geometry of Contextuality: Applications

 Interference is a natural property of quantum theory when described by wave functions.
-Feynmann once said that such phenomena are fundamental to making quantum theory what it is.
-Sorkin \cite{1994SORKIN,sorkin1995quantum} introduced a generalized notion of interference as a correction to the standard measure theory based on Kolmogorov axioms, by modifying the disjoint rule to
+Richard Feynman said that interference ``contains the only mystery'' of quantum theory \cite{FeynmanVol3}.
+Rafael Sorkin \cite{1994SORKIN,sorkin1995quantum} introduced a generalized notion of interference as a correction to the standard measure theory based on Kolmogorov axioms, by modifying the disjoint rule to